martinkearn/Content/Docs/bot-builder-deploy-az-cli.md

 1. Follow the prompts to download the code, and then unzip the folder.
 1. Identify the .bot file and copy it the root of your existing bot project in the same directory as your existing .bot file

-### Get the .bot file secret from App Settings in Azure
+### Get the .bot file secret and path from App Settings in Azure
 The .bot you have downloaded from the Azure Web App Bot is partially encrypted.
 You will need to obtain the secret to be able to develop with this .bot file locally
 1. In the Azure portal, open the **Web App Bot** resource for your bot.
 1. Open the bot's **Application Settings**.